mattConn/gh-test/src/copy/portfolio.md

 <a href="http://casaapicii.com" target="_blank">http://casaapicii.com</a>

 - **Craft CMS**
-	- Used for highly-customizable client-facing content-management
+	- Used for customizable client-facing content management
 - **Slick**
 	- Used for interactive slideshows with multiple device support
 - **JQuery**